daanx/isocline/readme.md

 Each top row is the true 24-bit RGB color.
-Surprisingly, the sophisticated CIEDE2000 distance seems less good here compared to the simpler methods as in the upper left block for example (perhaps  because this algorithm was created to find close perceptual colors in images where lightness differences may be given less weight?).
+Surprisingly, the sophisticated CIEDE2000 distance seems less good here compared to the simpler methods (as in the upper left block for example) (perhaps  because this algorithm was created to find close perceptual colors in images where lightness differences may be given less weight?).
 CIEDE2000 also leads to more "outliers", for example as seen in column 5.
-Given these results Isoclines uses _redmean_ for color mapping.
-It adds to this a gray correction that makes it less likely to substitute a color for a gray value (and the other way around).
+Given these results, Isoclines uses _redmean_ for color mapping.
+We also add a gray correction that makes it less likely to substitute a color for a gray value (and the other way around).